niketchandra/UpTime-App/Kubernetes-Manifest/README.md

 # 🛠️ UpTime App - Installation Guide

-🚀 Deploy using HELM on Kubernetes Cluter
+🚀 Deploy using HELM on Kubernetes Cluster

 📦 Download the Chart Package